MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 ## About analyzers

-Dataverse search is built on top of the [Azure AI Search analyzers](/azure/search/index-add-language-analyzers#supported-language-analyzers) so if you're seeing results that you don't expect or would like to refine, make sure you have a good understanding of Azure AI Search analyzers.
+Dataverse search is built on top of the [Azure AI Search analyzers](/azure/search/index-add-language-analyzers#supported-language-analyzers), so if you're seeing results that you don't expect or would like to refine, make sure you have a good understanding of the Azure AI Search analyzers.
 Refer to [Analyzers for text processing in Azure AI Search](/azure/search/search-analyzers) for details and information on how Azure AI Search analyzers work in a search engine.

 ### Built-in analyzers

-For your search terms and phrases, the Azure AI Search built-in analyzers might work for you.
-You can learn more about the available search analyzers that are available to be used: [Built-in analyzers](/azure/search/index-add-custom-analyzers#built-in-analyzers), or you can also see if the [available language analyzers](/azure/search/index-add-language-analyzers#supported-language-analyzers) work for you.

-To use one of the Azure AI Search built-in analyzers for a specific column, create a row in the [searchattributesettings table](../reference/entities/searchattributesettings.md) set the [**Name**](../reference/entities/searchattributesettings.md#BKMK_name), [**entityname**](../reference/entities/searchattributesettings.md#BKMK_entityname), and [**attributename**](../reference/entities/searchattributesettings.md#BKMK_attributename) to be used and set the [**settings**](../reference/entities/searchattributesettings.md#BKMK_settings) to a built-in search analyzer like `{"analyzer": "keyword"}`, or a language analyzer like `{ "analyzer": "it.microsoft"}`.
-[Learn how to set an analyzer for a field](#set-an-analyzer-for-a-field)

-In Dataverse Search, an analyzer is automatically invoked on all string or memo [columns marked as searchable](/dotnet/api/microsoft.xrm.sdk.metadata.attributemetadata.issearchable).
-You can't apply analyzers for any other type of column.

 By default, Dataverse Search uses the [Apache Lucene Standard analyzer (standard lucene)](https://lucene.apache.org/core/6_6_1/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html) analyzer, which breaks text into elements following [Unicode Text Segmentation](https://unicode.org/reports/tr29/) rules.
 This default analyzer converts all characters to their lower case form.
 Both indexed documents and search terms go through the analysis during indexing and query processing.

+In Dataverse Search, an analyzer is automatically invoked on all string or memo [columns marked as searchable](/power-platform/admin/configure-relevance-search-organization#select-searchable-fields-and-filters-for-each-table).
+You can't apply analyzers for any other type of column.

+For your search terms and phrases, the Azure AI Search built-in analyzers might work for you.
+You can learn more about the available search analyzers that are available to be used: [Built-in analyzers](/azure/search/index-add-custom-analyzers#built-in-analyzers), or you can also see if the [available language analyzers](/azure/search/index-add-language-analyzers#supported-language-analyzers) work for you.
+Generally, you use an language analyzer when you have a column that is used to store data in a language that is different from your Dataverse base language.

+To use one of the Azure AI Search built-in analyzers for a specific column, create a row in the [SearchAttributeSettings table](../reference/entities/searchattributesettings.md) set the [**Name**](../reference/entities/searchattributesettings.md#BKMK_name), [**entityname**](../reference/entities/searchattributesettings.md#BKMK_entityname), and [**attributename**](../reference/entities/searchattributesettings.md#BKMK_attributename) to be used and set the [**settings**](../reference/entities/searchattributesettings.md#BKMK_settings) to refer to a built-in search analyzer like `{"analyzer": "keyword"}`, or a language analyzer like `{ "analyzer": "it.microsoft"}`.
+[Learn how to set an analyzer for a column](#set-an-analyzer-for-a-column)

 You can override the default on a for string columns.
 Alternative analyzers can be a [language analyzer](/azure/search/index-add-language-analyzers) for linguistic processing, a [custom analyzer](/azure/search/index-add-custom-analyzers), or a built-in analyzer from the list of [available analyzers](/azure/search/index-add-custom-analyzers#built-in-analyzers).

-## Set an analyzer for a field
+## Set an analyzer for a column

 To apply a different analyzer for a Dataverse table column, there needs to be a row identifying that column in the [SearchAttributeSettings table](../reference/entities/searchattributesettings.md).
 By default, this table has no data.

 Setting this property doesn't require writing code.
 Anyone with access to [Power Apps](https://make.powerapps.com) and write access to the `SearchAttributeSettings` table can apply this change, but they need to take extra care not to create a duplicate row.
+If you want to use code to set this, see [Edit SearchAttributeSettings table columns with code](#edit-searchattributesettings-table-columns-with-code).

 ### Configure Power Apps to edit the SearchAttributeSettings table